alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* Throughout the handshake, both the client and server perform various checks to ensure the integrity and security of the connection, including verifying certificates, checking for common vulnerabilities, and protecting against attacks such as man-in-the-middle (MITM) attacks.
+Once the handshake is complete, the client and the service securely exchange data over the encrypted connection.

 If a packet is dropped
 ----------------------